leon4rd/test/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## Why did the scarecrow win an award?
+Because he was outstanding in his field.